 Without going into the details, let’s describe our project.
-It is an application that consists of two parts: public part for the users and the closed one, made for the employees.
-The latter was supposed to be used for the administrative needs.
+It is an application that consists of two parts: the public part for the users and the closed one made for the employees.
+The latter was supposed to be used for administrative needs.
 It works similar to the typical content management system.
 As our designers created a bright and modern looked mockup for the public part of the application, it was decided to use React for it.
 For CMS, we decided to use Webix.
-Since there were no requirements to its appearance and all that the customer wanted to get was functionality, Webix with its ready-to-go components was a good choice.
+Since there were no requirements for its appearance and all that the customer wanted to get was functionality, Webix with its ready-to-go components was a good choice.
 This decision saved money for the customer.
 There was no need to create required parts of CMS from scratch, which decreased the development time.

 The next step was to build a time picker similar to the one used in Android.
 To better meet this requirement we used React.
-Besides the attractive interface, it turned out that the usability of this component was significantly higher comparing to the similar Webix component.
+Besides the attractive interface, it turned out that the usability of this component was significantly higher compared to the similar Webix component.
 Thus, the decision to add this React component to the CMS was made.

 There was also a non-critical requirement to add a User Action History widget to the public part of the application.
 Sometimes it was pretty helpful for decision making, but sometimes not.
 Most of the users have never used it, but for some of them, it was indispensable.
-At the same time, it was important to create a full functioned widget with the possibility to sort and filter the list of actions.
-In another case there was no sense to implement such functionality.
+At the same time, it was important to create a full-functioned widget with the possibility to sort and filter the list of actions.
+In another case, there was no sense to implement such functionality.
 Following the customer’s intention to save time and avoid unnecessary losses, and keeping in mind requirements to functionality, we decided to use Webix DataTable as the basic component for the User Action History widget.
 Then we integrated the widget into the public part of the project made with React.

 React and Webix: Live Demo

 We hope that you get the general idea of the joint use of the Webix and React frameworks.
 It shows how the Webix DataTable in React application looks like.